department-of-veterans-affairs/va.gov-team/products/income-limits-app/research/2023-01-income-limits-usability/research-plan.md

 ------------------|--------------
 Feb 20, 2023 | 12-1, 2-3, 5-6, 7-8 pm

-NOTE: Request time slots for twice as many as participants requested
+*NOTE: Request 20 time slots so twice as many as participants requested*

 ## Team Roles